gustavo-lopes08/gustavo-lopes08.github.io/README.md

 # gustavo-lopes08.github.io
-This is my personal blog where I teach content about the DevOps world in a simple way
+This is my personal blog where I share stuff about the DevOps world in a friendly language

 # Incoming roadmap
 ## Configuring a network for a web app (database, backend, frontend)